We talk you through the pros and cons of your case.

 Over the years, I have represented thousands of clients and assisted with hundreds more.

 People v.
 McLaren: Charged with Possession of Gun.
 Police officers responded to a 911 call alleging there was a violent brawl in an apartment.
 After arriving on the scene, an officer claims he found a gun in Mr. McLaren's bedroom.
 I argued the officer had no legal right to be in his room and the gun should be thrown out.
 The Judge agreed.
 Case dismissed.

 People v.
 Romo: Charged with Attempted Assault of a Police Officer.
 Mr. Romo was accused of trying to punch a police officer to get out of a drug arrest.
-After cross examination, it was clear that the cops' stories were inconsistent and implausible.
+After my thorough cross examination, it was clear that the cops' stories were inconsistent and implausible.
 Full acquittal.

 People v.
 Carrasco: Charged with a DWI.
 At a pre-trial hearing, I convinced the Judge that the bottles of beer found in the car should be thrown out because the police did not follow proper procedure.
-Full acquittal.
+During the trial, I tore apart the prosecutor's arguments and got the Judge to agree to a trial order of dismissal.
+That means the Judge acquitted my client before the trial was even finished.

 People v.
 Perkins: Double Shooting.
 Mr Perkins was accused of shooting two youths in broad daylight.
 I was the second attorney on the case.
 I cross examined key witnesses, including a shooting victim and the Supervising Prosecutor who offered a deal to get the star witness to testify.
 Full acquittal.